dalibo/ldap2pg/docs/hacking.md

 ### Environement without DNS resolution

-To access OpenLDAP and PostgreSQL without dnsdock, exposes containers ports to your host with the following override:
+To access Samba Directory and PostgreSQL without dnsdock, exposes containers ports to your host with the following override:

 ``` yaml